SamuraiZach/PongWithBot/README.md

 # PongWithBot

-Pong with a bot fore gameplay
+Pong with a bot for gameplay